Our Summer Camps in 2014

 This is your summer, so why would you spend your precious months in classes and activities?
 Because this is a fun way to meet new people who share the same interests as you.
 Each program at PEOPLE TEAM offers a different experience with a unique blend of fellow campers and experienced leaders.
 You will learn skills and knowledge that can only be learned in such an intensive and supportive environment.

-• Language camp (English, German* and Hungarian as a Second Language)
+• Language camp (English, or Hungarian as a Second Language)

 • Media and Film